 Accutane is a prescription medication for acne that is used as a last resort after all other treatment options are exhausted.
 In general, isotretinoin is a common drug used to treat acne, which is available under the brand name Accutane.
-But some believe that Accutane may also cause hair loss.
+But does accutane cause hair loss?
 How far is this true?
 This article explores the relation between Accutane and hair loss, the research behind it, and some tips to prevent hair loss while using this medication.
 Keep reading.

 In This Article

 What Is Accutane?

 Isotretinoin, a vitamin A derivative, was sold under the brand name Accutane.
 It was an acne drug developed by Swiss drugmaker Roche Holding AG, which was discontinued in 2009.

 Although oral isotretinoin or Accutane was approved by the Food And Drug Administration (FDA) in 1982, there were reports of potential side effects of the drug, linking it to depression and suicidal thoughts (1).
 The company discontinued manufacturing Accutane.
 However, it still distributes the generic versions of isotretinoin in the market.

 Isotretinoin is used to treat severe acne that does not respond to other forms of treatment.
 Since it is a derivative of vitamin A, doctors advise avoiding taking vitamin A supplements while on isotretinoin.